-such as neuroma-in-continuity formation and intraneural fibrosis.
-44
+such as neuroma-in-continuity formation and intraneural fibrosis. $^{\rm 44}$

 Conceptually, these complications could be prevented by the use of nerve guides or conduits so that the regenerating nerve fibers are allowed to grow toward the distal nerve stump, while reducing the risk of neuroma formation and in-growth of fibrous tissue into the nerve gap.
-In the past decade, various studies by using conduits, either of biologic or synthetic origin, have shown promise in achieving these aims; these techniques are now being explored clinically in patients as an al-
+In the past decade, various studies by using conduits, either of biologic or synthetic origin, have shown promise in achieving these aims; these techniques are now being explored clinically in patients as an alFig 6.

-Fig 6.
 MRN appearance of an abnormal sciatic nerve with neurotmesis.
 A 50-year-old woman presented with foot drop following left hip-replacement surgery (metallic hardware) performed 6 months earlier.
 A, Coronal 3D T2 SPACE image shows focal discontinuity of the sciatic nerve (large arrow) with proximal atrophy (small arrow).
 Neurotmesis of the sciatic nerve was confirmed during surgery, and the nerve was repaired.
-B, Intraoperative photograph shows the sciatic nerve after repair with a cable sural nerve autograft (arrows), which bridges the torn ends of the sciatic nerve.
+B, Intraoperative photograph shows the sciatic nerve after repair with a cable sural nerve autograft (arrows), which bridges the torm ends of the sciatic nerve.

 Fig 7.
 MRN appearance of abnormal MPN and LPN in a 32-year-old woman with persisting and worsening heel pain and toe weakness after a tarsal tunnel release surgery.
 A, Coronal oblique T2 SPAIR image obtained before redo surgery shows abnormally enlarged and T2 hyperintense MPN (larger arrow) and LPN (smaller arrow) in the tarsal tunnel.
-Note the mild denervation edema of the abductor hallucis (curved arrow), B, Intraoperative photograph during neurolysis confirms the MRN findings of abnormal MPN (larger arrow) and LPN (smaller arrow) in the distal tarsal tunnel.
-C, Another intraoperative photograph shows both the MPN (larger arrow) and LPN (smaller arrow) as well as the tibial nerve (curved arrow).
+Note the mild denervation edema of the abductor hallucis (curved arrow).
+B, Intraoperative photograph during neurolysis confirms the MRN findings of abnormal MPN (larger arrow) and LPN (smaller arrow) as well as the tibial nerve (curved arrow).
 All 3 nerves were placed in collagen-based nerve wraps.
 The patient, however, continued to have pain and was referred for MRN about 6 weeks following the redo tarsal release.
-D, Coronal oblique T1WI demonstrates markedly enlarged MPN (larger arrow) and LPN (smaller arrow).
-Both nerves are encased in exuberant fibrosis and show loss of the fascicular patlern as well.
-E, Coronal oblique T2 SPAIR image shows worsening neuropathy of MPN (larger arrow) and LPN (smaller arrow), indicated by further enlargement and increased T2 hyperintensity of both nerves.
-Worsening muscle denervation edema is also nicely depicted (curved arrows in E).
+D, Coronal oblique T1WI demonstrates markedly enlarged MPN (larger arrow), and LPN (smaller arrow) and show loss of the fascicular pattern as well.
+E, Coronal oblique T2 SPAIR image shows worsening neuropathy of MPN (larger arrow), and LPN (smaller arrow) as shown loss of the fascicular pattern as also nicely depicted (curved arrows in E).
 In D and E, previously placed nerve wraps are seen as hypointense structures encircling both the medial and plantar nerves.